14 Top Tourist Destination in Malaysia

-The highland resort lures travelers to experience the true meaning of relaxation with cold air, lush rolling hills, and a touch of colonial nostalgia.
+The highland resort lures travellers to experience the true meaning of relaxation with cold air, lush rolling hills, and a touch of colonial nostalgia.

 Malaysia’s weekend top tourist destination is blessed with a stunning landscape, the lush greenery of terraced tea gardens and strawberry farms.

 Cameron Highlands has some stunning waterfalls, green mossy forests for trekking, beautiful lakes and rivers, and aboriginal villages.

 No visit to Cameron Highlands is complete without visiting the vast tea plantations, flower garden, and a big fresh vegetable steamboat.

 The area is known as a major supplier of vegetables to both Malaysia and Singapore.

 Visitors enjoy a cold climate, with temperatures no higher than 25 Celsius and sometimes falls below 12 Celsius at night.

 Distance from Kuala Lumpur: situated at a distance of 200 km